 - Evaluate technology and security functions and apply return to BAU changes on affected systems. - Identify any implicit or explicit changes that occurred in policy and determine whether to revert to the original or accept the changes., Evaluate your supply chain, including third parties, and notify them of any changes in security measure.
-As applicable notify government authorities. - Work with the crisis management team, or if none exists, with your public relations, marketing, and legal departments to notify customers if there are security related changes (such as fraud and security notification procedures, bug bounty etc.).
+As applicable notify affected systems (end-user, corporate systems, connectivity, telephony etc.).